Cingulara/openrmf-docs/kubernetes/README.md

 ## Enabling Minikube Ingress for pod access
-Follow the information at https://medium.com/@awkwardferny/getting-started-with-kubernetes-ingress-nginx-on-minikube-d75e58f52b6c to enable the ingress minikube addon and then expose your pod HTTP path with a /path extension to the main Minikube IP.
+Follow the information at https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/ to enable the ingress minikube addon `minikube addons enable ingress` and then expose your pod HTTP path with a /path extension to the main Minikube IP.

 * Each service YAML has an ingress.yaml that goes with it, which gives a /path name off the Minikube IP to that service, which gets you into the pod.